HotelX Mapping

 MY_DEFAULT_CODE is the code that will be returned in response.

-In the example above, all the codes of entity “entity” of provider with context destinationContext that not be found in the file, will be MY_DEFAULT_CODE in response.
+In the example above, all the codes of entity “entity” of provider with context destinationContext that are not found in the file, will be MY_DEFAULT_CODE in response.

 Remember that, if you do not use default codes, in case that a mapping is not found, and the option is not discarded, in the response you will receive: